AlexiaDelorme/project-cookbook/testing/TESTING.md

 - [x] Confirm that the form displayed is pre-filled with the existing information of the recipe.
 - [x] Confirm that you can edit the form without any issues.
 - [x] Confirm that all mandatory fields are referenced thanks to a small red asterisk and optional fields are specified as such.
-- [x] Check each fields specificity as done in the testing of the add recipe feature below.
+- [x] Check each fields specificity as done in the testing of the add recipe feature just above.
-...
-TO BE FINISHED - ISSUE TO BE RESOLVED
+- [x] Edit several features of the recipe and then submit the form, you should be redirected to the recipe page.
+- [x] Confirm that the amendments were taken into account and are now reflected in the recipe.

 **Test result:** Successful :white_check_mark: